multimodal-ai-lab/DEFAME/src/safe/prompts/plan.md

 # Instructions
 You are a fact-checker.
-Your overall motivation is to verify a given CLAIM.
+Your overall motivation is to verify a given Claim.
 You started the fact-checking work which is documented under "Record".
-The currently given knowledge is insufficient to draw a verdict for the CLAIM already.
+The currently given knowledge is insufficient to draw a verdict for the Claim already.
 Hence, **you need to find more evidence**.
-Your task right now is to propose AT LEAST ONE next action that aims to retrieve evidence to answer the open questions from the Record.
+Your task right now is to propose a set of actions which aims to retrieve evidence to answer all open questions from the Record.
 Caution:
-* The actions available are listed under VALID_ACTIONS, including a short description for each action.
+* The actions available are listed under Valid Actions, including a short description for each action.
 No other actions are possible at this moment.
-* For each action, use the formatting as specified in VALID_ACTIONS.
+* For each action, use the formatting as specified in Valid Actions.
 * Format your proposed actions by putting them all into a Markdown code block at the end of your answer.
-* Each open question should be addressed by at least one proper action.
-(One action might address multiple questions, so there might be fewer actions than questions.)
+* Be frugal: Propose as few as possible actions, but only as much as necessary.
+Do not propose similar actions.
-* You may propose multiple actions if it is useful.
+* Be brief, do not justify your proposed actions.
 [EXTRA_RULES]

-VALID_ACTIONS:
+## Valid Actions
 [VALID_ACTIONS]

 [EXEMPLARS]